djprofessorkash/python-web-development-with-django/01-Django-Foundations/README.md

 Welcome to **Python for Web Development with Django**!
 In Day One of this course, we'll focus on learning the fundamentals.

 In this walkthrough, we'll build a **Personal Portfolio** using Django.
-This tutorial assumes you have Python 3 installed and are comfortable with basic command-line operations.
+This tutorial assumes you have Python 3 installed along with VS Code and are comfortable with basic command-line operations.

 ---